 “You’re in luck, I do happen to have a copy of this antique book on hand.”

 Marcia set the volume on the counter and opened it.
 Dr. Clement spied the ink drawings on some of the old yellow pages.

 “When was it written?”
 Dr. Clement asked.

 “Almost two hundred years ago.
-By Vladimir Kolov, a Russian alchemist.”
+By Alexander Pike, an occultist and alchemist.”

 “Yes, alchemy is the precursor to chemistry.
 It’s an ancient discipline that involved a blend of the supernatural and scientific elements of nature.
-Kolov’s expertise was in the realm of consciousness and sentiency.”
+Pike was an expert in the realm of consciousness and sentiency.”

 Dr. Clement went straight to the chapter seven and Marcia noticed.
 “You’re Dr. Clement,” Marcia said.
 The doctor looked up at her.
 “Alex told you about me.”

 “Yes.
 Chapter seven that will interest you most,” Marcia said.
 “It’s about how sometimes we think things do not have consciousness when actually they do.”